Knife-wielding student wounds 22 in Pennsylvania school

 MURRYSVILLE, Pennsylvania A 16-year-old student wielding two knives went on a stabbing rampage in the hallways of a Pittsburgh-area high school on Wednesday, wounding 22 people before he was tackled by an assistant principal, officials said.

-The attacker moved furtively through the halls of Franklin Regional High School in Murrysville, stabbing his victims in the torso and slashing their arms and faces, students and officials said.
-Some of the injured taken to nearby hospitals were listed in critical condition.
+The attacker moved furtively through Franklin Regional High School halls, stabbing his victims in the torso and slashing their arms and faces, students and officials said.
+Some of the injured taken to nearby hospitals were in critical condition, doctors said.

-Alex Hribal, a 16-year-old sophomore, was taken into custody, said Captain Rob Liermann of the Murrysville Police Department.

-Charged as an adult, Hribal faces four counts of attempted homicide and 21 counts of aggravated assault, Liermann said, and was ordered to face a preliminary hearing in seven to 10 days.

-"He did it so stealthily that at first no one knew what was happening," freshman Josh Frank said.
+"He did it so stealthily that at first no one knew what was happening," said freshman Josh Frank.
 "We heard a girl scream bloody murder.
 Then two seniors were running down the hall and we followed them out of the school."

-The attacker, described by a classmate as a quiet boy who kept to himself, began the stabbings at around 7:13 a.m.
-EDT (12.13 p.m.
-British Time), walking along the hallways to several classrooms at the school in Murrysville, 20 miles (32 km) east of Pittsburgh, officials said.
+The attacker, described by a classmate as a quiet person who kept to himself, started his rampage at around 7:13 a.m.
+(11:13 GMT), walking along the hallways to several classrooms at the school in Murrysville, 20 miles east of Pittsburgh, officials said.

-Assistant Principal Sam King tackled the boy, who was armed with two straight knives about 8 to 10 inches (20 to 25 cm) long, and an armed security officer handcuffed him with help from King, said Murrysville Police Chief Thomas Seefeld.
+Assistant Principal Sam King tackled the boy, who was armed with two "straight knives" of about 8 to 10 inches, and an armed security officer handcuffed him with help from King, Seefeld said.

+Westmoreland County District Attorney John Peck told a news conference that the teen would likely be charged as an adult, possibly with aggravated assault and attempted murder, and then his name would then be released.

 Among those praised for heroics during the incident was Nate Scimio, the student who pulled the fire alarm and helped shield classmates, witnesses said.